 - Post the family’s summer schedule where everyone can see it.
 Mark activities (day camps, vacations, your teenager’s work schedule, etc.) on a “family size” calendar posted in a central location and invite your child contribute.
 Together, you can determine key dates (e.g., community pool opens for recreation swim, July Fourth barbeque) and your child can mark them on the calendar.

 - Be prepared to be spontaneous.
 Keep a running list of places and people to visit when time permits and the mood strikes.
 Summer — free from homework and tutors — is a good time to stop by the science museum, bike trail, or concert-in-the-park you can’t seem to get to during the school year.

 - If you and/or your child thrive on routine, build as much of it in to your summer schedule as possible.
 Even so, your routine may change every week or so; find ways to prepare for this transition.
 This may be as simple as mentally rehearsing the new routine (including daily wake-up time and preparation) with your child before the week begins.
-Remember: Transitions can be hard for parents, too!

 - Ask other people (spouse, family members, and neighbors) for help shuttling kids to activities and supervising them on their “days off.”
 Trade carpooling and kid-watching duties with other parents in your neighborhood.

 - Involve your child when preparing for family trips and activities.
 Depending on their age, your child can help map out driving routes or make a list of the clothing and recreational gear the family will need.

 - Encourage summertime learning.
 Summer outings may present opportunities for your child to learn about history, geography, and nature.
 Look for “teachable moments” and encourage your child to listen, read, take photographs, collect postcards, and keep a journal of their adventures.